Dysphagia support and equipment

 - gastric reflux or vomiting.

+Dysphagia can be serious.
 Consult a doctor for advice and treatment if you or someone you know is having swallowing difficulties.

-Adapted diet and eating habits help manage dysphagia for people experiencing food- and drink-related difficulties.
+Changes to diet and eating habits help manage dysphagia for people experiencing food- and drink-related difficulties.

 People with severe dysphagia may need feeding tubes to take in all or some of their food, fluids and medications.